 Educational seminars are available to both students and staff.
-While UVA provides most programs at the request of the individual or organization, there are certain programs scheduled in advance by the University Police Department (UPD) that are open to the Darden Sands community.
+While UVA provides most programs at the request of the individual or organization, there are certain programs scheduled in advance by the University Police Division (UPD) that are open to the Darden Sands community.
 The objective is to promote security and crime prevention awareness among all students, faculty and staff.
 Seminars are available on the following safety and security topics:

 - Safety tips to reduce the risk of larcenies of personal property

-- Safety while in a vehicle
+- · Safety while in a vehicle

-- Safety while walking/jogging
+- · Safety while walking/jogging

 - Transportation information as an alternative to walking alone

 - Securing doors and desks when space (office/classroom) is unoccupied

 - Reporting suspicious people/circumstances

 - Being observant

-- · Use of drunk/drug goggles to show effects - Law explained for underage possession, drunk in public and fake ID - Date-rape drugs and their effects - Marijuana/cocaine/Adderall usage and consequences
+- Use of drunk/drug goggles to show effects - Law explained for underage possession, drunk in public and fake ID - · Date-rape drugs and their effects - Marijuana/cocaine/Adderall usage and consequences a violent attack.

-- Personal safety tips to reduce the risk of becoming a victim of sexual assault - Resources if someone is a victim of a sexual assault - Resources if someone has a friend who is a victim - Support system within the University and local community explained - Court process if criminal charges filed
+- Personal safety tips to reduce the risk of becoming a victim of sexual assault - Resources if someone is a victim of a sexual assault - Resources if someone has a friend who is a victim - Support system within the University and local community explained - Court process if criminal charges filed upd ceu@virginia.edu situation is one of the most effective things you can do to enhance your safety.
+A brief Department of Safety and Security training video is available that discusses Run-Hide-Fight tactics, the UVA Alerts emergency notification process, and the importance of reporting concerning warning behaviors that can precede